 15. Koh Ngai, an unpopulated, densely-forested island

-I was having my doubts whether to include Koh Ngai on this list only because I don’t want a lot of people to learn about it.
+I was having my doubts about whether to include Koh Ngai on this list only because I don’t want a lot of people to learn about it.
 Most of the island’s territory is forested and there aren’t any permanent residents living here.
 The sand on the beaches is as white as snow and the color of the water is as turquoise as it gets and the sunsets are absolutely spectacular.

 How to reach Koh Ngai?